Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 7. Shopping In Hoi An

-One of the best places to visit in Vietnam, Hoi An is a hub for shoppers travelling to Vietnam worldwide.
+Hoi An is a hub for shoppers travelling to Vietnam worldwide.
 The shopping expedition in Hoi An must start with a visit to the town’s reputable tailors.
 This city is famed for its custom-made clothing, with hundreds of tailoring shops offering personalised services at affordable prices.
-Whether you’re seeking a traditional Vietnamese Ao Dai, a stylish suit, a summer dress, or even a replica of your favourite designer piece, the skilled tailors of Hoi An can turn your vision into reality.
-Shops like Be Be Tailor and Yaly Couture are well-regarded for their craftsmanship and service.

 Opening Hours: 8 AM to 9 PM